rasgointelligence/Rasgo-demo/demokit/sports-sales-demo/README.md

 <img src="img/ApplyTransformations.png" alt="Apply Transformations Button" width="192">

 Additional lags and other transformations can be created using a similar process.
-Once you are done creating lags, the collection is complete and you are ready to pull this combined dataset into your Python environment as a Pandas dataframe.
+Once you are done creating lags, the collection is complete and you are ready to pull this combined dataset into your Python environment as a pandas dataframe.

-### 12. Download the combined data to Pandas
+### 12. Download the combined data to pandas
 To tell Rasgo that you are finished creating the modeling data set, click the **Refresh Data** button in the upper right corner.

 <img src="img/RefreshData.png" alt="Refresh Data" width="192">